Tesla surprise profit gives stock more room to run

 Elon Musk did not disappoint last quarter

-Tesla shares ripped higher in the extended session Wednesday after the electric vehicle maker managed to score the third straight quarter of profitability in what was the company's best quarter for production and deliveries, despite the impact COVID-19 had on production.
+Tesla shares ripped higher in the extended session Wednesday after the electric vehicle maker managed to score the third straight quarter of profitability in what was the company's best quarter for production and deliveries, despite the impact COVID-19 had on production amid factory closures.

 Continue Reading Below